coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 what its initiative result is or what initiative result anyone else in an encounter or battle has.

-**Notes:** Determine initiative normally among any beings who don't have this ability, placing them in order after the deity.
-The deity can choose to delay or ready an action, just any other being can, and doing so changes the deity's initiative as normal.
+**Notes:** Determine initiative normally among any beings who don’t have this ability, placing them in order after the deity.
+The deity can choose to delay or ready an action, just any other being can, and doing so changes the deity’s initiative as normal.
 The deity also can refocus, thereby resuming its position at the beginning of the initiative order.

 If two or more deities who have this ability are in the same battle, the